 2. Upon receiving an emailed evaluation response from your Program Director, you must then submit the following materials to the Hunter College Graduate Admissions Office:

-3. Once you are accepted by Hunter College, you must gain registration approval from your program director to select appropriate courses in order to become entered into the SIMS registration system.
+3. Once you are accepted by Hunter College, you must gain registration approval from your program director to select appropriate courses in order to become entered into the CUNYFirst registration system.

 4. Register in accordance with the procedures and dates for Non-Degree registration as given on the Registrar's website.

 5. Pay tuition by the deadline.
 If you decide not to take courses, please inform Ms. Diane Brows at firstname.lastname@example.org and cancel your registration before the first day of the semester to avoid tuition charges.

 6. A Hunter email address will be created once you become registered and must be checked regularly for updated information.

 7. Then proceed with the following: